-- When it comes to taking your vaporizer on a plane, you’re in luck.
+- When it comes to taking your vape on a plane, you’re in luck.
 The FAA actually insists that you keep your vape with you, not in your checked luggage.
 Their primary concern is the unpredictability of loose lithium-ion batteries in the cargo holds.
 The best practice is to disassemble your vaporizer ahead of time and keep the parts in a neat carrier.
+Can you bring a vape through TSA?
 On the off chance you do get stopped by the TSA it’s easy to show them the components without having to break everything down.

 - No charging on the plane!
 Of all the vaporizer mishaps that have been in the news, the majority of them had to do with charging.
 As an extra precaution, the Department of Transportation has banned the charging of e-cigarettes in the air.